Regulatory Requirements for ATMPs

 The regulations are independent whether the medicinal product is launched on the market within the scope of an exemption according to § 4b of the German Medicines Act (Arzneimittelgesetz, AMG), individually prepared, for use in a clinical trial or as an approved market product.

 If you have any questions regarding Part IV of the EU GMP Guideline, please call us.
-We will be happy to advise you.
+We will advise you how to bring your product to the market faster.

 In general, the product life cycle of an ATMP is considered in a risk-based manner.
 A risk-based approach provides flexibility to the ATMP manufacturer, but also obliges him to name and assess the existing risks of the manufacturing process, product quality, safety, and efficacy and to implement appropriate measures.
 The use of the risk-based approach can facilitate compliance with regulatory requirements, but does not relieve the manufacturer of its obligation to meet them.
 However, this is reflected in a very extensive documentary effort, as well as the obligation to keep the documentation for 30 years.
 While the responsibility for the application of the risk-based approach lies with the manufacturer, it is recommended to seek the advice of the competent authorities (scientific advice) when implementing the risk-based approach for investigational ATMPs (iATMPs).
 The application of the risk-based approach should be closely related to the provisions of the clinical trial authorization.